gabrielvime/geoTilesGetter/README.md

 # geoTilesGetter
-Scrap satellite imagery tiles from direct links
+Scrap satellite imagery tiles from direct links.
+Scraps the most recent one available with the least amount of cloud cover.

 ## Getting Started